Second-Harmonic-Generation/SHG-Documentation/citation/README.md

 <h1 align="center">Harvard style and BibTeX of the Articles</h1>

-**Note:
+Bibliographic References (BibTeX and Harvard Style) – All article references used across the SHG GitHub Organization, maintained in BibTeX format.
+---

+**Note**:
 Please consider cite to our related works.
-To make it easier to understand our contributions, the articles are sorted by thematic order, not by chronological order.**
+To make it easier to understand our contributions, the articles are **sorted by thematic order**, not by chronological order.

 # Contents
 [1.
 Heat Equation Continuous Wave Gaussian Analytical](#1-heat-equation-continuous-wave-gaussian-analytical)